⚡ HMP FairShare • Finder's Reward • Small Miner Boost • Loyalty Bonus

 Every miner earns their fair share.
-The miner who finds the block earns an extra bonus.
+Small miners get a boost.
+Loyal miners get rewarded.
+The block finder gets extra.
 Transparent, automatic, and built for the community.

 💡 How It Works